Even before the Torah was revealed at Mount Sinai, the Jewish people received several mitzvot at a place called Marah:

 Even though the Sabbath commemorates the creation of the universe, it was not given to all of humanity.
 Shabbat is a special gift for the Jewish people (Sanhedrin 58b).
 Why is that?

 This was the test of Marah.
-The Jewish people were given the Sabbath day of rest.
-Would they discover within themselves an innate quality of compassion?
-Would they remain considerate and accommodating to one another, despite the lack of personal profit to be gained from kindness on the day of rest?
+The Jewish people were given the Sabbath day of rest — would they discover within themselves an innate quality of compassion?
+Would they remain considerate and accommodating to one another, despite the lack of material benefit to be gained from kindness on the day of rest?

-The seven mitzvot of the Noahide Code, which obligate all of humanity, do not demand the refinement of human nature.
-They just require the avoidance of evil.
-The Torah, on the other hand, was revealed in order to elevate the Jewish people to be a holy people.
-The ethical ideals of Israel cannot be based only on expediency and personal gain, but on loving “that which is good and proper in the eyes of God” (Deut.
+The seven mitzvot of the Noahide Code, which are binding upon all of humanity, do not demand the refinement of human nature.
+They only require the avoidance of evil.
+The Torah, however, was given to the Jewish people in order to elevate them to be a holy people.
+The ethical ideals of Israel cannot be based on expediency and personal gain, but on a love for “that which is good and proper in the eyes of God” (Deut.
 12:28).
 Therefore, it was necessary to bolster the foundations for their innate goodness.
-This was how the mitzvot of Marah paved the way for the Torah’s revelation at Sinai.
+In this way, the mitzvot of Marah paved the way for the Torah’s revelation at Sinai.

 (Adapted from Otzarot HaRe’iyah vol. II, pp. 172-173)